-- 1. Before switching from gas to oil firing, set the burner load switch to "LOW" and wait until the burner flame is low.
+- Before switching from gas to oil firing, set the burner load switch to "LOW" and wait until the burner flame is low.
 Now set the main switch on the burner panel to "OFF". - 2.
-Check that the boiler temperature setpoint is not below 70°C to prevent oil condensation. - 3.
+Check that the boiler temperature setpoint is not below 70°C to prevent oil condensation.
+See chapter 6 on how to change setpoint. - 3.
 Close shut off valve A1. - 4.
 Set the flue gas inlet valve of the condenser on bypass. - 5.
 Check that every valve to the oil pump is open and whether the oil pump is filled with oil.
 The complete system has to be filled with oil without any air.
 If this is not the case it may cause major defects.
 The oil pump is not a self-suction pump. - 6.
 Set the selector switch from "GAS" to "OIL". - 7.
 Set the burner load switch to "AUTO" and switch the burner on.